tejash-9/Sentiment-detection-from-news-headlines/README.md

-Stock price Prediction using Numerical and Textual Anaysis!!!
+Stock price Prediction using moving avergage and news sentiments!!!